 7 cups sugar

-Begin by sterilize canning jars and prepare canning lids,
+Begin by sterilize Ball Quilted Jelly Jars and prepare canning lids.

 To prepare fruit you sort and wash fully ripe strawberries; remove stems and caps.
 We saw a fun tip that you could push a straw up through the bottom of a strawberry and literally pop the cap off.
 Yes it works, but a small paring knife was easier to work with.